RedisLabs/redislabs-docs/content/rs/administering/database-operations/flush-db-crdb.md

 ## Flushing Data from an Active-Active Database

-When you flush a CRDB, all of the replicas flush their data at the same time.
+When you flush an Active-Active (CRDB) database, all of the replicas flush their data at the same time.

-To flush data from a CRDB:
+To flush data from an Active-Active database:

 - Web UI

-    1. Go to **Database** and select the Active-Active database that you want to flush.
+    1. Go to **database** and select the Active-Active database that you want to flush.
-    1. Go to **Configuration** and click **Flush** at the bottom of the page.
+    1. Go to **configuration** and click **Flush** at the bottom of the page.
     1. Enter the name of the Active-Active database to confirm that you want to flush the data.

 - Command line

-    1. To find the ID of the CRDB, run:
+    1. To find the ID of the Active-Active database, run:

         ```src
         crdb-cli crdb list